What is Data Visualization: Unlocking Insights through Visual Representation

 6. What are some future trends in data visualization?

-Advancements in technology, real-time visualization, augmented and virtual reality applications, and ethical considerations regarding data usage and visualization.
+Advancements in technology, real-time data visualization refers in, augmented and virtual reality applications, and ethical considerations regarding data usage and visualization.

 7. What role does data visualization play in business intelligence?